Vegan salads are healthy, easy to make, and delicious.

 Ordering Vegan Salads at Restaurants

 Once you get the hang of making salads at home, the salads served at restaurants will pale by comparison.
-Lots of otherwise terrific restaurants can’t do justice to a preparing a decent dinner salad.
+Lots of otherwise terrific restaurants can’t manage to prepare a decent dinner salad.
 Too often, you get a poor and unimaginative assortment of vegetables.
-Maybe it’s because places that don’t take salads seriously rarely sell enough salad to consistently have the freshest vegetables on hand.

-That said, I’m rarely disappointed by the salads served by Israeli or Lebanese restaurants.
+That said, salads served by Israeli or Lebanese restaurants rarely disappoint.
 These cultures take salads seriously, and never treat them as an afterthought.
 Fresh, vibrant salads are a big part of these cuisines.
 In addition to fresh chopped lettuce, you’ll get wonderful diced tomatoes, minced bright green parsley, and sliced olives.
 These places will offer a creamy tahini sauce that’s about the tastiest salad dressing imaginable.
-If that’s not enough, they’ll usually throw a few falafel balls into your salad, which will give your meal extra staying power.
+They may even top your salad with a a few spicy and protein-rich falafel balls, which will give your meal extra staying power.

 These restaurants usually also have a cheap, small side order of tabbouleh on the menu.
-Tossing in your tabbouleh side dish will turn your salad into a full-fledged meal.
+Adding your tabbouleh side dish to your main salad into a full-fledged meal.